 - Do stay in touch with your conveners at all steps of session and programme organization.
 The PG mail tool allows contacting conveners of all or selected sessions.

-- Abstract authors within your PG can be contacted through the PG mail tool to highlight for example the division medal lecture, the division meeting, meet EGU slots, and more.
+- Abstract authors within your PG can be contacted through the PG mail tool to highlight for example the division medal lecture, the division meeting, division networking activities, and more.
 Though please do not spam participants.

 - Ensure to use gender neutral language in all communications and also encourage conveners to do so.
 Please use the pronouns they and their.